jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 ## Decision rationale

 - keywords `publish` and `use` over `export` and `import` since they are less technical and better understandable for subject-matter experts
+- concept of "namespaces" is separate from publishing them for reuse in other projects (this RFC only introduces the concept of "namespaces" by the keyword `package`)

 ## Drawbacks

-- Two different sharing mechanisms (`publish` keyword, `library` concept`)
+- Two different sharing mechanisms (`publish` keyword, `package` concept`)
-- Elements of a pipeline cannot be reused, leading to potentially more slim pipelines and a parallel library
+- Elements of a pipeline cannot be reused, leading to potentially more slim pipelines and a parallel package
-- The elements of a library within a file always need the qualified name (alternative: allow access via sole name within file?)
+- The elements of a package within a file always need the qualified name (alternative: allow access via sole name within file?)
-- The RFC does not allow re-publishing (only by putting elements into a containing library)
 - Langium might not support this scoping mechanism out-of-the-box (more complex implementation)

 ## Alternatives

-- "use" syntax without braces, etc., `use MyDomainLibrary1, MyDomainLibrary2 from './path/to/file.jv';`
+- "use" syntax without braces, etc., `use MyDomainPackage1, MyDomainPackage2 from './path/to/file.jv';`
 - switch around `use` and `from`: `from 'location' use { Element };`
-- different keyword for publishing files and libraries (e.g., `export`)
+- different keyword for publishing files and packages (e.g., `export`)
-- different keyword for using files and libraries (e.g., `import`)
+- different keyword for using files and packages (e.g., `import`)
 - different keyword for renaming published / used elements (e.g., `called`)
-- Rather call it `module` instead of `library`
+- Rather call it `module` or `component` instead of `package`

 ## Possible Future Changes/Enhancements

-- build out to use libraries of other projects via a package-manager mechanism, e.g., by using an URL as location of a "use" statement
+- build out to use packages of other projects via a package-manager mechanism, e.g., by using an URL as location of a "use" statement
+  - alternative: introduce new concept `library`
-- allow "using" single elements of a library instead of "using" the whole library
+- allow "using" single elements of a package instead of "using" the whole package
 - allow additional usage paths, like
   - absolute file paths, and
   - org/repo combination at a central package registry, e.g., `use * from 'jv:my-org/my-repo';`
-- specify metadata (like the version) of a library, potentially require a version on library usage